 EDR in block mode is also integrated with threat & vulnerability management.
 Your organization's security team will get a security recommendation to turn EDR in block mode on if it isn't already enabled.

 To get the best protection, make sure to deploy Microsoft Defender for Endpoint baselines.

 What happens when something is detected?

-When EDR in block mode is turned on, and a malicious artifact is detected, blocking and remediation actions are taken.
-You'll see detection status as Blocked or Remediated as completed actions in the Action center.
+When EDR in block mode is turned on, and a malicious artifact is detected, Microsoft Defender for Endpoint blocks and remediates that artifact.
+You'll see detection status as Blocked or Prevented as completed actions in the Action center.

 The following image shows an instance of unwanted software that was detected and blocked through EDR in block mode: